 The Student Feedback on Teaching (SFT) survey collects student feedback on their teachers for each unit.
 The confidential survey results are used by teaching staff to learn about their teaching effectiveness and identify areas for improvement.

 As of Term 2, 2017, the SFT has transitioned from paper to an online survey.
-A full rollout of the online survey will occur in Spring 2017.
-Staff will no longer need to log on to order paper SFT forms.
+A full rollout of the online survey took place in Spring 2017.
+Staff no longer need to log on to order paper SFT forms.
 The survey will be made available to students in vUWS.

 Each year, the University participates in a number of national surveys.
 The suite of surveys used for the Quality Indicators for Learning and Teaching (QILT) (opens in a new window) helps the University improve learning and teaching outcomes while benchmarking its performance in comparison to other institutions.
 QILT comprises the following surveys: